alyhassan23/alyhassan23/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm a passionate Software Engineer from Pakistan, currently an undergraduate student pursuing a degree in Software Engineering at Lahore Garrison University.
-I have a strong foundation in full-stack web development, and I'm skilled in languages such as C++ and JavaScript.<br><br>💻 I love building innovative web applications that enhance user experience and solve real-world problems.
-My journey in programming has equipped me with the ability to work on both the front-end and back-end, enabling me to create seamless and dynamic applications.<br><br>🚀 I'm constantly learning and exploring new technologies, frameworks, and best practices to expand my skill set.
-I'm particularly interested in web development frameworks like React and Node.js, and I enjoy collaborating on projects that challenge my abilities.<br><br>🌱 When I'm not coding, you can find me exploring tech blogs, contributing to open-source projects, or diving into new programming languages.
-I'm eager to connect with like-minded individuals and work on exciting projects that push the boundaries of technology.<br><br>Feel free to check out my repositories and let's connect!
+I have a strong foundation in full-stack web development, with skills in languages like C++ and JavaScript.

+💻 I love building innovative web applications that enhance user experience and solve real-world problems.
+My journey in programming has equipped me with the ability to work on both the front-end and back-end, enabling me to create seamless and dynamic applications.

+📊 In addition to my software development skills, I am also a Data Analyst proficient in Power BI.
+I enjoy transforming complex data into actionable insights and am particularly interested in Data Science, Artificial Intelligence, and Machine Learning.
+I'm excited about leveraging data to drive decision-making and create impactful solutions.

+🚀 I'm constantly learning and exploring new technologies, frameworks, and best practices to expand my skill set.
+I'm particularly interested in web development frameworks like React and Node.js, as well as the latest trends in AI and ML.

+🌱 When I'm not coding or analyzing data, you can find me exploring tech blogs, contributing to open-source projects, or diving into new programming languages.
+I'm eager to connect with like-minded individuals and collaborate on exciting projects that push the boundaries of technology.

+Feel free to check out my repositories and let's connect!

 ## 🌐 Socials: